 A discussion document Resist, Reclaim, Restructure: Trade Unions and the Struggle for Energy Democracy was prepared for the roundtable.
 The document explained both the nature and extent of the ‘energy emergency’ and articulated the need for democratic direction and control of energy.

-Leading climate and energy scientists Dr. James Hansen from NASA’s Goddard Institute and Dr. Robert W. Howarth from Cornell University addressed the roundtable.
+Leading climate and energy scientists Dr. James Hansen, from NASA’s Goddard Institute, and Dr. Robert W. Howarth, from Cornell University, addressed the roundtable as well.
 Dr. Hansen’s presentation is here.

 Building the TUED community

 Following the roundtable, unions were invited to join TUED and designate a representative to serve on a Global Advisory Group.
 From early 2013 to the present (2017) 58 trade union bodies, including 4 Global Union Federations, 3 regional organizations, and 7 national centers.
 There are 10 allied organizations from the policy and academic communities.